Updated March 21, 2023

 This comes as the fastest and most expensive EBS Volume.
 They are designed for transactional workloads for intensive applications such as NO SQL Databases.
-The volume size for this ranges over 4GB-16TB and IOPS being to be 100 to 32000 range.
+The volume size for this ranges over 4GB-16TB, and IOPS being to be 100 to 32000 range.

 3. Throughput Optimized HDD(st1)

-They are low-cost HDD volumes with define performance.
+They are low-cost HDD volumes with defined performance.
 The main use of these volumes is over the Hadoop cluster.
 They are designed for sequential workloads like big data processing, log processing.
 The volume size differs from the range of 500GB-16TB.

 4. Cold HDD

 They are the most lower-cost HDD volume designed for sequential workloads as file servers.
 They are used for colder data requiring fewer scans per day.
-They can have the same volume as of Throughput HDD from the range of 500Gb – 16 Tb.
+They can have the same volume as Throughput HDD from the range of 500Gb – 16 Tb.

 How to Setup and Use AWS EBS?

-Now let’s see the insights of Amazon EBS try to understand to install and use EBS.
+Let’s see the insights of Amazon EBS try to understand to install and use EBS.

-Following Steps over AWS Console
+Following Steps over AWS Console:

 Step 1: Open the EC2 console of Amazon.